 It was at this moment that Drake paused.
 I pulled my mind from the story he had told and made eye contact with him.
 He now had tears flowing down his cheeks.
 I had never seen a grown man cry, except for at funerals.
 I wanted to find some way to console him, but instead let him have his moment.

 “My grandfather died a few weeks after that talk.
 During his last few days, he warned me about The Shape.
-He said it had begun to move closer to the house, and was close to the back door.
-When I asked why it was approaching him, but hadn’t done the same to Mark at the hospital, he only shrugged his shoulders.
+He said it had begun to move closer to the house and was now at the back door.
+When I asked why it was approaching him but hadn’t done the same to Mark at the hospital, he only shrugged his shoulders.
 He said it didn’t follow a specific set of guidelines or acted in a pattern.
 Just like human nature, it made unexpected moves.
-My grandfather said that it probably acted different for everyone it stalked.
+My grandfather said that it probably acted differently for everyone it stalked.”